Is Pure Water A Solution

 Q: Is distilled water a solution?
 A: No, distilled water is pure water with all impurities removed.
 It is not a solution because it contains no dissolved solutes.

 Q: Why is water called the universal solvent if pure water is not a solution?
 A: Water is called the universal solvent because it can dissolve more substances than any other liquid.
-However, in its pure form, it does not contain any dissolved substances, so it is not a solution.
+That said, in its pure form, it does not contain any dissolved substances, so it is not a solution.

 Q: What is the difference between a solution and a suspension?
 A: A solution is a homogeneous mixture where the solute is completely dissolved, while a suspension is a heterogeneous mixture where particles are dispersed but not dissolved.
 Over time, the particles in a suspension may settle out.